raymondwang13/WayToCG/README.md

 # WayToCG
-Learning computer of graphics on the way
+Learning computer of graphics on the way.